phlippe/SentimentClassification_TreeLSTM/README.md

 The code is structured into two jupyter notebooks.

+### Mandatory_model.ipynb

+This notebook summarizes all experiments and models from the mandatory assignment part (BOW, CBOW, Deep CBOW, LSTM, Tree-LSTM).
+In addition, we create all plots which are shown in the paper in this notebook.
+The results for other models are taken into account by the text files provided next to the notebooks.

+### TreeLSTMs.ipynb

+This notebook contains all experiments from our proposed models.
+Please note that executing this notebook will take a longer time as the training is set to 50,000 iterations.

 ## Open ideas
 - [x] Train standard LSTMs with attention modules
   - _Result_: no (significant) improvement